flowtsohg/mdx-m3-viewer/README.md

 * UnsupportedFileType - sent by the viewer itself, if you try to load some resource with an unknown extension (did you forget to register the handler?).
 * InvalidSource - sent by handlers when they think your source is not valid, such as trying to load a file as Mdx, but it's not really an Mdx file.
 * UnsupportedFeature - sent by handlers when the source is valid, but a feature in the format isn't supported, such as DDS textures not supporting encodings that are not DXT1/3/5.
+* HttpError - sent by handlers when a server fetch failed.

 Together with these error strings (in the `error` property naturally), the handlers can choose to add more information in the `extra` property.
-For example, when you get an UnsupportedFileType error because you tried loading an unknown extension, the extra property will hold an array, with the first index being the extension you tried to use, and the source.
+For example, when you get an UnsupportedFileType error because you tried loading an unknown extension, the extra property will hold an array, with the first index being the extension you tried to use, and the second one being the source.
-Another example - in the formats that have some form of magic number for validation, and upon the handlers getting wrong numbers, the InvalidSource error will be sent, and extra will be "WrongMagicNumber".
+Another example - in the formats that have some form of magic number for validation, and upon the handlers getting wrong numbers, the InvalidSource error will be sent, and extra will contain "WrongMagicNumber".
 There are only a few errors, and you can choose to respond to them however you want.
+For the final example - when an HttpError occurs, the extra will contain the XMLHttpRequest object of the fetch.
 ------------------------

 #### Adding Handlers

-A handler is a simple JavaScript object, with some properties that define what file format(s) it supports, whether it's a binary file or ASCII, and the implementation objects  that will be used.
+A handler is a simple JS object, with some properties that define what file format(s) it supports, whether it's a binary format or ASCII - in case you make server fetches - and the implementation objects that will be used.

 Upon creation, the model viewer object supports no handlers.
 The client can choose which handlers it cares about, and register only those (and thus only include them in the final source).